t-book/text-metrics-helper/README.md

 - Compute **exact container heights** for a given number of lines.
 - Works in all modern browsers (Chrome, Firefox, Safari, Edge).

-Perfect for pixel-perfect typography, custom editors, or design tools.

 ## Why This Exists